-This course is a condensed historical/rhetorical account of how public relations (PR), strategy, policy, and public advocacy have shaped the United States, and beyond.
-The focus of our time together is on the rhetorical struggle of what it means to be engaged in the processes of public policy and public relations, from a global perspective.
-By examining significant read-ings, artifacts, and theories associated with PR, our class will address historical and contemporary issues of rhetoric, gov-ernance, and crisis communication in a local and global context.
-The primary goal of the class is to acquaint students with a variety of approaches in the study of ethical and intersectional public advocacy, with a focus on theory and praxis, to high-light the struggles surrounding the meaning(s) of truth, power, and civic engagement.
+This course will introduce a condensed historical/rhetorical account of how public relations strategy, policy, and public advocacy have shaped the United States and beyond.
+Students will develop an understanding of what it means to be engaged in the processes of public policy and public relations from a global perspective; explore readings, artefacts, and theories associated with public relations to address historical and contemporary issues of rhetoric, governance, and crisis communication; and investigate ethical and intersectional public advocacy to gain insight into struggles surrounding the meaning(s) of truth, power, and civic engagement.

 SDNY COMM 3323